opencv/opencv/samples/clojure/simple-sample/README.md

-When ran from the home directory of a lein based project, even if the `lein repl` task automatically loads all the project dependencies, you still need to load the open native library to be able to interact with the OpenCV.
+When ran from the home directory of a lein based project, even if the `lein repl` task automatically loads all the project dependencies, you still need to load the opencv native library to be able to interact with the OpenCV.

 ```clj